La. National Guard prepared, ready for Hurricane Ida response

-Soldiers with the Louisiana National Guard’s 1st Battalion, 244th Aviation Regiment, rehearse hoist operations to prepare for possible search and rescue missions ahead of Hurricane Ida in Hammond, Louisiana, Aug.
-28, 2021.
+NEW ORLEANS – The Louisiana National Guard is prepared and positioned in potentially affected areas for emergency operations ahead of Hurricane Ida, Aug.
+29, 2021, while continuing its COVID-19 response missions.
+Louisiana’s Guardsmen are trained, remain ready and are fully equipped to stand up at any moment to protect lives and property, maintain communications, and ensure the continuity of operations and government.

+More than 4,900 Louisiana Guardsmen have been activated in support of current operations.
 In addition to 195 high-water vehicles and 73 rescue boats prepped and staged across south Louisiana, the LANG has 34 helicopters ready to support search and rescue, evacuation and recon missions as needed.
-(U.S. Army National Guard photo by Chief Warrant Officer 3 Gabriel Ruiz)

 |Date Taken: